Karolinska Institute; Human Protein Atlas

 Principal Investigator, Department of Neuroscience, Karolinska Institute

-Experience a Montage with one click.
-Make your own with a 14-day free trial.
+Experience a Montage with one click - Make your own right now, for free